Suicide Gorge Adventure, Western Cape

-This challenging, beautiful gorge lives up to its name by providing several huge cliff jumps, 3 metres to 15 metres high, into deep, icy pools below.
+This challenging, beautiful gorge lives up to its name by providing several huge cliff jumps, up to 15m high, into deep, icy pools below.
 Some are compulsory and some are just for the sheer insane fun of it.
 Although the idea might send shivers up your spine, it must be enjoyable since it's more popular than hiking in the region.

-Wade through tributaries, slither beside waterfalls, dodge potholes, clamber up rock faces for a better view or just stop at a perfect pool for a 3-hour lunch break and absorb the breathtaking scenery.
+Wade through tributaries, slither beside waterfalls, dodge potholes, clamber up rock faces for a better view or just stop at a perfect pool for a three-hour lunch break and absorb the breathtaking scenery.

 Travel tips & Planning info

 Take the N2 past Grabouw and Elgin to the Hottentots’ Holland Nature Reserve.